 This may change when VoIP becomes more popular, but in the present phones are simply the easiest way to communicate when explaining a problem.
-Get customer service is what turns a one-time customer into a returning customer, so ensure you have open phone lines, workers with a professional phone manner and an efficient problem solving team if you want to capitalize on the gains of great customer service.
+Get customer service is what turns a one-time customer into a returning customer, so ensure you have open phone lines (which a company like Soniza can help you set up), workers with a professional phone manner and an efficient problem solving team if you want to capitalize on the gains of great customer service.

 2. Phone communication can be a deal-clincher

 If your small business engages in a fair amount of B2B commerce, then it is likely that you will spend at least a proportion of your time negotiating prices and haggling over costs.
 Again, using a phone is the simplest and most effective way to communicate what you want and close a deal with aplomb.

 Those who run e-commerce businesses are generally less likely to need this sort of communication with their customers, as their customers can simply drop what they need in their ‘shopping cart’ and checkout.
 However, if your business thrives on long-term deals or bulk orders, then you need to build relationships and build them well.
 The best way to do this is to get personal: don’t hide behind a computer screen.

 3. A dedicated phone line is a must for local businesses

 Local businesses benefit the most from reinforcing their phone services because many local businesses still rely on traditional advertising methods such as print media to get the word out there.
 If your advertising focus is largely based on local print media, then it will probably be your phone number that you list as a primary contact point, not an email address or a website.